shocklateboy92/call-assistant/docs/module-architecture.md

 **From go2rtc module's view:**
 1. "Orchestrator started me on port 50051"
-2. "I registered my converter and video_source capabilities"
+2. "I respond to health checks with my current state and capabilities"
 3. "Orchestrator asked me to create converter for rtsp://camera/stream"
 4. "I configured go2rtc via HTTP API and created entity 'conv_123'"
-5. "I'm monitoring the stream and reporting metrics back"
+5. "I'm monitoring the stream and reporting status via health checks"

 **From matrix module's view:**
 1. "Orchestrator started me on port 50052"
-2. "I registered my calling_protocol capability for Matrix"
+2. "I respond to health checks with my calling_protocol capability for Matrix"
 3. "Orchestrator asked me to join room with WebRTC stream URL"
 4. "I used matrix-js-sdk to authenticate and join the call"
-5. "I'm handling call signaling and reporting call status"
+5. "I'm handling call signaling and reporting status via health checks"

 ## Benefits